 - ensure you cough or sneeze into your elbow or a tissue which you discard immediately, then clean your hands again.

 If you become infected with COVID-19 shortly before giving birth, or have developed symptoms and are awaiting test results, your midwife and doctors will provide advice on the potential of your baby developing COVID-19.
 You can still choose to breastfeed while taking specific precautions

 To reduce risk of spreading the virus while breastfeeding, you should wear a surgical mask.
 These will be provided by your midwife.
 You should also wash your hands thoroughly before feeding.
 Avoid kissing and touching your baby’s face.

 If you are too unwell to breastfeed, you can express your milk and give it to your baby in a bottle.
 Make sure you still follow the infection prevention methods.

-If you have been instructed to stay at home or self-isolate after potential exposure to COVID-19, your breastfed baby should remain with you so you can continue breastfeeding.
+If you have been instructed to stay at home or self-isolate, your breastfed baby should remain with you so you can continue breastfeeding.
 Wash your hands before touching the baby, avoid touching their face and cough or sneeze into your elbow.
 Seek advice from your GP or call Healthline on 0800 358 5453 if you develop symptoms of COVID-19.

 If you have recently stopped breastfeeding, it is possible to re-lactate or re-establish the production of breastmilk.
 Women who re-lactate can produce enough milk to breastfeed an infant fully or partially